ccamel/awesome-ccamel/README.md

 - [srdtrk/cw-ica-controller](https://github.com/srdtrk/cw-ica-controller) - This is a CosmWasm implementation of an ICS-27 interchain accounts controller.
 - [srdtrk/go-codegen](https://github.com/srdtrk/go-codegen) - Generate Golang code for your CosmWasm smart contracts.
 - [srdtrk/linked-packets](https://github.com/srdtrk/linked-packets) - This middleware module allows ibc packets across different channels execute atomically.
+- [stackrox/kube-linter](https://github.com/stackrox/kube-linter) - KubeLinter is a static analysis tool that checks Kubernetes YAML files and Helm charts to ensure the applications represented in them adhere to best practices.
 - [steveiliop56/tinyauth](https://github.com/steveiliop56/tinyauth) - The simplest way to protect your apps with a login screen.
 - [steveteuber/kubectl-graph](https://github.com/steveteuber/kubectl-graph) - A kubectl plugin to visualize Kubernetes resources and relationships.
 - [strang1ato/nhi](https://github.com/strang1ato/nhi) - :tv: Automatically capture all potentially useful information about each executed command (as well as its output) and get powerful querying mechanism